johndigital/funkstagram/README.md

 ```
-Funkstagram: A plugin by Funkhaus
+Funkstagram: A Wordpress plugin by Funkhaus
       ___ _   _ _  _ _  __
      | __| | | | \| | |/ /
      | _|| |_| | .` | ' <